Positive behaviors: Experience Points, Gold Pieces, and leveling up

 When your students behave well in class or follow the rules you have defined with them, you should give them Experience Points, or XP and Gold Pieces (GP).
 After receiving a set amount of XP (known as reaching the XP level cap), they will automatically level up and progress in-game.

 Gold Pieces enable students to purchase gear in-game to customize their character.
-They require a Premium license to give GP as a reward.
+You need a Premium license to give GP as a reward.

 In this article, you can learn more about:

 - What happens when a student levels up?

 What rewards can students obtain?

 There are two main rewards students can obtain while playing Classcraft: Experience Points (XP) and Gold Pieces (GP).

 Experience Points (XP) are part of the core mechanics of Classcraft and are intended to help students adopt good behaviors.
 When students behave in a way you encourage in your classroom or complete tasks as expected, they should receive XP.